 Media discourses commonly use such terms interchangeably, particularly in tabloid newspaper discussions of asylum (Baker et al. 2008).
 Meanwhile the UK government’s official estimates of migration (ONS’ Long-Term International Migration estimates) include asylum seekers in counts of migrants entering the UK, while attempting to adjust the total numbers to exclude those who stay in the UK for less than a year and thus do not qualify as migrants defined by length of stay.

 With such a variety of definitions and loose usage, there is not a straightforward mapping of migration data onto the subjects of public debate and concern.
-For example, some evidence suggests that, when used by employers, ‘migrant’ may signify recent arrivals rather than foreign-born, or even foreign national (Anderson and Ruhs 2010).
-For another, data gathered using a rigorous definition of ‘migrant’ may include groups who are not generally thought of in public debate as migrants – after all, famous British people such as Joanna Lumley, Cliff Richard, and even Prince Philip are foreign-born.
-Finally, the Migration Observatory’s recent survey research shows that members of the public who want to see immigration reduced are more likely to focus on certain types of migrants—asylum seekers, extended family members, low-skilled workers, and especially illegal immigrants.
-Other types of immigrants such as students and high-skilled workers are of less concern in public opinion, although they count equally in immigration statistics.
+For example, some evidence suggests that, when used by employers, 'migrant' may signify recent arrivals rather than foreign-born, or even foreign national (Anderson and Ruhs 2010).
+For another, data gathered using a rigorous definition of 'migrant' may include groups who are not generally thought of in public debate as migrants - after all, famous British people such as Joanna Lumley, Cliff Richard, and even Prince Philip are foreign-born.
+Finally, the Migration Observatory’s public opinion survey research shows that members of the public who want to see immigration reduced are more likely to focus on certain types of migrants - especially 'illegal' immigrants but also asylum seekers, extended family members, and low-skilled workers among those with legal status.
+Other types of immigrants such as students and high-skilled workers also are counted in immigration statistics, but have been of less concern in public opinion.

 The existence of multiple definitions poses a particular problem for consistency in public debate regarding the number or impact of migrants, as the same discussion might simultaneously draw on two different definitions to suit the author’s purposes.
 For example, in discussions of migrants’ fiscal impact, concerns about 'migrants' aging and drawing pensions in the UK indicate a focus on migrants who settle permanently, yet discussions raising this concern often invoke LTIM statistics on the number of migrants to the UK.
 These statistics use the UN/ONS definition which includes arrivals planning to stay for as little as a year, and who are thus unlikely to ever draw a UK pension.